 Many photographers prefer the second method because it gives them more control over the tones in their photos.
-However, the first method can be beneficial if you want to take creative images.
+But the first method can be beneficial if you want to take creative images.

 Seeing the world from a different perspective can help you come up with exciting new ideas for your landscape photography.

 8. Enhance Dull Landscape Photos Using the Graduated Filter in Lightroom

 Even if your photos don’t look too gloomy, you can enhance them using moody processing techniques.
 In Lightroom, you can achieve this using the Graduated Filter tool.

 Next, hold the Shift button and drag your mouse from the top of the sky to the horizon.
 This will create three separate sections.

 The dark circle in the middle will be your focal point or the area most affected.
 The other parts will fade out to create a natural look.

 You can also use other sliders, like Highlights and Shadows, to make your sky look more dramatic.

 When you’re done, you can move on to the other panels in Lightroom to make your entire landscape look gloomy.
 You can achieve this by color correcting, desaturating specific colors, and adding more contrast.

 Common Landscape Photography Questions

 What Camera Settings Should I Use for Landscape Photography?

 Make sure you shoot in Manual mode.
 Pay careful attention to your shutter speed, aperture, and color temperature.
-If you want sharp images, use fast shutter speed.
-For dreamier landscape photos, use slow shutter speed.
+If you want sharp images, use a fast shutter speed.
+For dreamier landscape photos, use a slow shutter speed.